 We Take our Food Very Seriously

 I know it may sound weird, but I didn't know my family was different from other families for a very long time.
 I assumed all the kids at school had these absurd banquets for every meal.
-I didn't know what a healthy portion was until I was a grown-ass adult.
+I didn't know what a healthy portion size was until I was a grown-ass adult.
 Egypt (and a bunch of other countries around the world) has built its entire culture on food.
 Honestly, all the major milestones in the life of an Egyptian revolve around an outrageous amount of food.

 My fondest memories as a child were formed in the kitchen cooking with my mum.
 We cook with passion and absolutely love our food.
 Probably why we cook so much of it.